apattno/ISQA3910/Dictionary.md

 ## Entities
 **Developer** - Person responsible for all the coding the main software packages and preparing for the license scan.
-**Manager** - Advisor for the software packages.
+**Manager** - Person responsible for the overall project and requests information from the the Package and policy DB's

 ## Datastores
-**NIST Vulnerability DB** - Database that contains any known vulnerabilities in the software package.
-**Software Project License and Vulnerability Policy** - Database that contains Policy documents for associated software packages
+**NIST Known Vulnerability DB** - Repository of known vulnerabilities maintained by the U.S. Government for checking the software package. **Software Project License and Vulnerability Policy** - Database that contains Policy documents for associated software packages
 **Software Package & License Info** - Database that stores software package, license and vulnerability information.

 ## Processes